Mohammad Abdul Hamid: Presidency

 Hamid was appointed acting president of Bangladesh on 14 March 2013, while President Zillur Rahman was in hospital in Singapore.
 Zillur Rahman died six days later.
 Later, Abdul Hamid was elected unopposed as president on 22 April 2013.
 He was sworn into office on 24 April.
-He was requested by then opposition leader Khaleda Zia among others to resolve the political crisis in 2013, but Hamid expressed his inability due to his constitutional role.
-On 7 February 2018, he was re-elected unopposed for a second term.
+He was requested by then opposition leader Khaleda Zia, among others, to resolve the political crisis in 2013, but Hamid expressed his inability due to his constitutional role.
+He was re-elected in 2018, making him the country's first president to be re-elected.
+After serving for a total of 10 years and 41 days, his tenure ended in 2023, and he was succeeded by Mohammed Shahabuddin.
+On his last day of presidency, he told journalists that he will retire from active politics, and taking any more positions would be "humiliating the people of this country"..